BACK

 Property Tax Rate

-Delaware has the highest foreclosure rate in the nation with one in every 894 housing units experiencing foreclosure in the first quarter of 2024, according to ATTOM.
-Since the last quarter of 2023, foreclosures in Delaware have ticked up about 2.43%.
-The county with the highest rate of foreclosure per housing unit in January of 2024 was Sussex.
+Delaware has the highest foreclosure rate in the nation with one in every 1,612 housing units experiencing foreclosure in the first quarter of 2026, according to ATTOM.
+Since the last quarter of 2025, this is an increase of nearly 29%., ranking it first in the country. n many cases, these filings also reflect the continued clearing of loans that fell behind during the pandemic rather than a surge of brand-new financial distress.

 The Mideast was the region with the most representation among the top 10 foreclosure states.
 Delaware, New Jersey, and Maryland all found themselves in this group.
 A contributing factor to this rise in foreclosures could be rising property tax assessments, since home values in this area have swiftly increased, making even low mortgage rates unaffordable.